gauravearn/genome-annotation-multivisual/README.md

 # genome-annotation-multivisual

-This allows for the visualization of any gene coming from the alignments.
-You can either make the complete genes, or a part of the gene or specific coding regions.
+This allows for the visualization of any coding regions coming from the protein alignments. support for the visualization of all the coding regions for a specific ids. implemented dplyr so that it will be faster.

 Academic Staff Member \
 Bioinformatics \
 Institute for Biochemistry and Biology \